 Actual production and cash flows derived from the Corporation's reserves will vary from the estimates contained in the Corporation's independent reserves evaluations and such variations could be material.
-The independent reserves evaluations are based in part on the assumed success of the Corporation's forecast operations.
-The reserves and estimated future net revenue to be derived therefrom and contained in the Corporation's independent reserves evaluations may be reduced to the extent that such activities do not achieve the level of success assumed in the evaluations.
+The independent reserves evaluations are based in part on the assumed success of activities the Corporation intends to take in future years.
+The reserves and estimated future net revenue to be derived therefrom and contained in the Corporation's independent reserves evaluations will be reduced to the extent that such activities do not achieve the level of success assumed in the evaluations.